 Some popular leads or introductions are as follows:

-You can learn how to write good introductions with the help of following:
+You can learn how to write good introductions with the help of the following:

 Your readers don’t have time to read something they don’t trust, or something inaccurate.

 Keep your content simple and believable by maintaining a smooth flow of information.
-If you present anything they don’t know, provide them with proofs to believe.
+If you present anything they don’t know, provide them with proof to support your claim.
 Add statistics and examples to support the facts you shared in your post.

-If you failed to do so, they won’t believe and may not come back.
+If you fail to do so, they won’t believe and may not come back.

-It depends upon you how you close it.
-This is where you can create a difference between a good content and a great content.
+It depends upon you how you close the article.
+This is where you can create a difference between good content and a great content.
 The conclusion of a good content summarizes the details whereas, that of a great content tells “So what”.
-Adding a bonus tip, an extra advice will be helpful.
+Adding a bonus tip, extra advice will be helpful.

 Keep Your Writing Plain and Simple

-Readers like to read a simple and easy-to-understand text.
-So, instead of hard rocky mountain, your content should look like a plain field.
+Readers like to read a simple and easy to understand text.
+So, instead of a hard rocky mountain, your content should look like a plain field.
 Here’s what you can do:

-- Keep your sentence under 25 words with 1-2 syllable
+- Keep your sentences under 25 words with 1-2 syllables.

-These things will help keep your readers read more and remain on your blog for a longer duration.
-Neil Patel also shares his thoughts on how you can keep your visitors longer.
+These things will help keep your readers hooked and remain on your blog for a longer duration.
+This article also dives into how you can keep your visitors longer.

-No matter how good you are, you cannot come up with a finished content without edits.
-So, why waste time while you’re writing.
-Professionals always spend more time on content after they finished writing – on edits.
+No matter how good of a content writer you are, you cannot come up with a finished content without edits.
+Why waste time while you’re writing?
+Professionals always spend more time on content after they finish writing – on edits.

-Great content is not too hard to create.
-You just need to be consistent with your effort.
-The more you learn, the more you discover and adopt, and it will polish your writing skills.
+Great content is not too difficult to create – you just need to be consistent with your effort.
+The more you learn, the more you discover and adopt, which will help polish your writing skills.
 Don’t hesitate to bring in something out of the box, then build on the thought until you’re convinced about the idea.